spectrocloud/librarium/content/docs/04.5-devx/01-dev-land-explore.md

 1. Create your application profiles and deploy your applications.

-2. Switching between the Developer experience and Palette SaaS console exploring all the Palette [capabilities](/getting-started) starting from cloud account creation, cluster creation, cluster day two operations, etc.
+2. Switching between the App Mode to Cluster Mode exploring all the Palette [capabilities](/getting-started) starting from cloud account creation, cluster creation, cluster day two operations, etc.

 3. Host the nested clusters on your enterprise host cluster groups (host clusters deployed on developer datacenter/environments).